AVALANCHE at FLAMES

 10 p.m.
 ET; NBCSN, CBC, SN, TVAS, ALT

-The Calgary Flames and Colorado Avalanche will play Game 1 of the best-of-7 Western Conference First Round at Scotiabank Saddledome on Thursday.
+The Calgary Flames will try to avoid elimination in the Western Conference First Round when they host the Colorado Avalanche in Game 5 at Scotiabank Saddledome on Friday.

 [RELATED: Complete Flames vs. Avalanche series coverage]